eolus87/house_dashboard/README.md

-# network_tools repo
+# house_dashboard repo
 ## Introduction
-Network tools is a dashboard based application that queries different sensors and display the temporal signal in charts.
+It is a dashboard based application that queries different sensors and display the temporal signal in charts.
 The dashboard is composed of 4 tabs:

 - Network: This tab is about pinging different servers, from local ones to others online.